What is a colonoscopy?

 and breathing are stable and you are awake and alert, you will be taken to your hospital

 room.
 Or you may be discharged to your home.
+You will not be able to drive if you've

 You may pass gas (be flatulent) and feel gas pains after the procedure.
 This is normal.